CFEL-CMI/cminject/README.md

 root folder.
 The generated HTML can then be viewed by opening `build/sphinx/html/index.html`.

-## Overview of an Experiment setup
+## Overview of an experiment Setup
-A user creates an `Experiment` instance and passes the constructor lists of (i.e. one list of each)
+To define a new experiment Setup, a user creates a subclass of `cminject.definitions.base.Setup`, and must then implement the abstract methods defined by this class.
+In doing so, the user defines both a parser for experiment parameters and a way to construct an `Experiment` instance from the parameters to this parser and common parameters to the main program (defined in the program, `bin/cminject`).
+An `Experiment` instance is constructed with the following:

-- `Source`s (which generate `Particle`s)
+- A list of `Source`s (which generate `Particle`s)
-- `Device`s (which consist of a `Field` and a `Boundary`)
+- A list of `Device`s (which consist of several `Field`s and a `Boundary`)
-- `Detector`s
+- A list of `Detector`s (optional)
-- `PropertyUpdater`s
+- A list of `PropertyUpdater`s (optional)

-which are all described in more detail below.
-They can then call the Experiment's `.run()` method to actually run the simulation and get back a list of all Particle objects that were initially generated, modified as they were during the course of the simulated experiment.
+- Additional parameters like the `number_of_dimensions`, the `time_interval` and `time_step`, which are otherwise set to defaults which might not fit the setup's needs.

+The user can then run the setup via `bin/cminject -s <setupcls>`, where `<setupcls>` is replaced with a fully qualified Python import name for the Setup subclass they defined.
+All classes mentioned in the list above are described in more detail in the following, and also have more extensive Python documentation (see section "Generating docs" above).

 ## Overview of abstract base definitions
 These definitions are all abstract, i.e. the classes mentioned lack concrete implementations for the tasks they're supposed to perform.
 There are also some concrete implementations for these classes included in the framework; a user can either extend from there, or write their own implementations